 Industrial design is not just about product beautification; rather, it serves as a bridge connecting market strategies (business) with production capabilities (engineering and manufacturing).
 Professional design helps to:

-1. Translating Business Objectives into Tangible Solutions: Business goals such as increasing sales, creating market differentiation, or reducing costs must be translated into the language of form, function, and user experience.
+1. Translating Business Objectives into Tangible Solutions: Business objectives—such as increasing sales, creating market differentiation, or reducing costs—must be translated into the language of product form, functionality, and user experience.

-2. Understanding Production Constraints and Capabilities: Professional designers know which materials are usable on the production line, which processes are more cost-effective, and how the product’s shape and structure should align with manufacturing technology.
+2. Understanding Production Constraints and Capabilities: Professional designers understand which materials are suitable for the production line, which manufacturing processes are most cost‑effective, and how a product’s shape and structure should align with available manufacturing technologies.

 3. Balancing Market Desires and Manufacturing Capabilities: Industrial design plays a key role in finding the equilibrium point between what the market wants and what the factory can produce.

-4. Reducing the Risk of Product Failure: Design, by considering technical, market, and human factors from the project’s inception, reduces trial and error.
+4. Reducing the Risk of Product Failure: By considering technical, market, and human factors from the very beginning of a project, design helps reduce trial and error throughout the development process.

 Design for Manufacturing (DFM)